 Second tourist trap on our Moroccan tour

-In our way to the Merzouga we stopped at Aït Benhaddou, a tiny town that became UNESCO World Heritage in 1987.
+In our way to the Merzouga, we stopped at Aït Benhaddou, a tiny town that became UNESCO World Heritage in 1987.
 The name probably means nothing to you, but there that many famous movies were shot: Gladiator, Prince of Persia, Son of God and Game of Thrones.
 (I know it is not a movie, it’s a tv series.
 Don’t get angry fans, instead check out the Essaouira post for more Game of Thrones curiosities.)

 Aït Benhaddou was also the place of our second Moroccan tour tourist trap!
 We put our turbans on and paid 25 Dirham (roughly 3 USD) for a guide that did nothing for us!
 Oh, I forgot, he took a picture!

-The worst part happened on lunch time.
+The worst part happened on lunchtime.
 Our “guide” walked us to the official restaurant where a simple menu costs 100 Dirham per person.
 What???!!!
 In Marrakech for a super delicious Moroccan food + drink + tea we used to pay 100 Dirham for both of us!
-Of course we wouldn’t pay that price, so we got up and went for a local simple bar: turkey & veggies sandwiches + coke = 25 Dirham. 😉
+Of course, we wouldn’t pay that price, so we got up and went for a local simple bar: turkey & veggies sandwiches + coke = 25 Dirham. 😉

 Why does it look so nice?

-In Ouarzazate is located one of biggest outdoors movie studios in the world.
+In Ouarzazate is located one of the biggest outdoors movie studios in the world.
 At Atlas Studios many movies were filmed: Asterix & Obelix, Cleopatra, Gladiator, Salmon Fishing in the Yemen and of course Game of Thrones.

 That’s why everything is so organized, it needs to be good enough to receive all the Hollywood stars and us, of course!